Serving clients in Fayetteville and all of NW Arkansas

 An experienced Social Security benefits attorney may also be able to assist you with other benefits programs such as SNAP or TANF.
 Further your attorney can answer your questions and explain any potential collateral consequences additional benefits income might bring.

-To better understand the benefits Social Security Disability Insurance or Supplemental Security Income, contact Ken Kieklak, Attorney at Law today.
+To better understand the benefits Social Security Disability Insurance or Supplemental Security Income, contact the Law Practice of Ken Kieklak today.
 Call (479) 251-1843 today or contact us online.
 We offer confidential consultations in which an attorney can evaluate your SSI or SSD claim.